Automotive industry in the United States: 1960s

 Big changes were taking place in automobile development in the 1960s, with the Big Three dominating the industry.
 Meanwhile, with the passage of the $33 billion Federal Aid Highway Act of 1956, a network of regional and interstate roads continued to enhance transportation.
 As urban areas became more congested, more families migrated to the suburbs.
 Between 1960 and 1970, 70 percent of the population's growth occurred in the suburbs.

 Imported vehicles grew during the 1950s and 1960s – from a very low base.
 In 1966, the Big Three (GM, Ford, Chrysler) had market share of 89.6% (44.5% in 2014).
 From 1966 to 1969, net imports increased at an average annual rate of 84%.
 The Volkswagen Beetle was the biggest seller.

 The compact Nash Rambler had been around since 1950, and American Motors Corporation (AMC) expanded into a range of smaller cars than were offered by the Big Three.
 By 1960, Rambler was the third most popular brand of automobile in the United States, behind Ford and Chevrolet.
 In response to this the domestic auto makers developed compact-sized cars, such as the Ford Falcon, Chevrolet Corvair, Studebaker Lark, and Plymouth Valiant.

 The four-seat 1958 Ford Thunderbird (second generation) was arguably the first personal luxury car, which became a large market segment.

 Pony cars were introduced with the Ford Mustang in 1964.
 This car combined sporty looks with a long hood, small rear deck, and a small rear seat.
 The car proved highly successful and imitators soon arose, including the Chevrolet Camaro, Pontiac Firebird, Plymouth Barracuda (actually introduced two weeks prior to the Mustang), AMC Javelin, and the two-seat AMX, as well as the "luxury" version of the Mustang, the Mercury Cougar.

-Muscle cars were also introduced in 1964 with the Pontiac GTO.
+Muscle cars were introduced in 1964 with the Pontiac GTO.
 These combined an intermediate-sized body with a large high-output engine.
-Competitors were also quickly introduced, including the Chevrolet Chevelle SS, Dodge R/T (Coronet and Charger), Plymouth Road Runner/GTX, Ford Torino, and AMC's compact SC/Rambler.
+Competitors were quickly introduced, including the Chevrolet Chevelle SS, Dodge R/T (Coronet and Charger), Plymouth Road Runner/GTX, Ford Torino, and AMC's compact SC/Rambler.
 Muscle cars reached their peak in the late-1960s, but soon fell out of favor due to high insurance premiums along with the combination of emission controls and high gas prices in the early 1970s.

 While the personal luxury, pony, and muscle cars got most of the attention, the full sized cars formed the bulk of auto sales in the 1960s, helped by low oil prices.
 The styling excesses and technological gimmicks (such as the retractable hardtop and the pushbutton automatic transmission) of the 1950s were de-emphasized.
 The rear fins were downsized and largely gone by the mid-1960s, as was the excessive chrome.